KFiphy/AirBnB-Report/README.md

 What property types are mostly rated by guests?

-Pricing Analysis:
+# Pricing Analysis:
 How do prices of listings vary by neighbourhood and room type?

-THE PROCESS

-Tools used:
+# The Tools used:

 Microsoft PowerBI Desktop